ballerina-platform/ballerina-distribution/examples/create-tables-with-query/create_tables_with_query.md

 # Create tables with query

 Query expressions can be used to create tables from an iterable value.
-The `table` keyword should be specified as the query construct type before the query expression.
+One way of doing this is specifying `table` keyword as the query construct type before the query expression.
 The key of the created table can be specified explicitly.
+Second way is to provide a contextually expected type.
+The `select` clause must emit values belonging to `map<any|error>`.

 ::: code creating_tables_with_query.bal :::